remiliacorp/remi-docs/content/investment_scheme/remilia_shares.md

 ---
 title: Remilia Shares
-order: 0
+order: 1
 published: true
 ---

 Remilia Shares Token (RST) will be made available for sale to the public to provide exclusive access benefits and form a mechanism for investing in Remilia Corp as a whole.

-It does this by acting as a distribution platform for free lottery drops of RemCo artist NFTs.
-A host of other planned benefits ordered by Shareholder tiers is described in the following pages.
+RST primary function is acting as a distribution platform for RemCo artist NFTs, with a host of secondary benefits ordered by Shareholder tiers.

 ## RST Design